TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 #### 3.5.9 3_MIMO_route_choice_single_mode

 ***Purpose:***

+This verifies that the results calculated by PLANit match those previously calculated by OmniTRANS for a network with different capacities on each link.

 ***Description:***

 ![alt text](./images/Route_choice_3_network_cropped.jpg "Route Choice 3 Network")

 All links have a length of 2 km.

-BPR:All links use a BPR cost function with alpha = 0.5 and beta = 4.0.
+All links use a BPR cost function with alpha = 0.5 and beta = 4.0.

-Link properties:
 All links have a maximum speed of 100 km/h.

 Capacity per lane: